holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 as the field name.

-Press <kbd>Y</kbd> for the field to be visible in the UI, and use the arrow keys to select `TextField` as the widget to render this field.
+Press <kbd>Y</kbd> for the field to be visible in the UI, and select `TextField` as the widget to render this field.
 (A `TextField` is a single-line input field designed for capturing shorter pieces of text.)

 When you see: